Generic name: remifentanil (rem i FEN ta nil)

 Do not drink alcohol for at least 24 hours after your surgery.
 Dangerous side effects or death could occur.

 Avoid driving or hazardous activity until you know how remifentanil will affect you.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Remifentanil side effects

-Your caregivers will watch for any side effects you have, which may clear up within minutes after stopping the remifentanil infusion or decreasing the dose:
+Your caregivers will watch for any side effects you have, such as:

 fast or slow heart rate;

 low blood pressure (severe weakness, feeling light-headed); or